per-at-commentor/aspnet-webapp-deployed-to-azure/README.md

 # Test

-The GitHub workflow `Build and Test` builds the code and runs automated tests.
-It is automatically run on pull-requests and when code is committed to the `main` branch.
+The GitHub workflow `Test` builds the code and runs automated tests.
+It is automatically run on pull-requests and when code is committed to the `main` and `release/*` branches.

-# Deploy
+# Deploy snapshot

-The GitHub workflow `Build and Deploy` builds and deploys the code to an environment.
+The GitHub workflow `Deploy snapshot` builds and deploys the code to an environment.
 It is executed manually with the environment as input.

+# Prepare release

+The GitHub workflow `Prepare release` creates a new release branch from the `main` branch named after the major and minor parts of the version number (like `release/v1.0`).
+A draft-release is created in GitHub associated with the new release branch.

+On the `main` branch the minor part of the version number is incremented to indicate it is now used for the next release.
+If the next release is a new major release, you must update the version number manually afterwards.